KUNJ-CP23/Bookify-Mern-App/README.md

-# 📚 MERN Stack Book Store
+# 📚 MERN Stack Book App - BOOKIFY

 A simple **Book Store Application** built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
 This app demonstrates basic **CRUD operations** with a clean UI styled using **Bootstrap**.